CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 [a0/bdf83f] process > sayHello (5) [100%] 5 of 5 ✔
 ```

-### Running Snakemake workflow with local executor and batch job
+### Running Nextflow  with local executor in a batch job

 Please follow our
 [instructions for writing a batch job script for Puhti](../../computing/running/example-job-scripts-puhti.md).

-Although Nextflow comes with native Slurm support, one has to avoid launching
+Although Nextflow supports SLURM natively, one has to avoid launching
 large amounts of very short jobs using it.
 Instead, one can launch a Nextflow
 job as a regular batch job that co-executes all job tasks in the same job
 allocation.
 Below is a minimal example to get started with your Nextflow